yusufmunircloud/CloudML/ML on AWS/Predicting Stock Prices with Sagemaker/Predicting Stock Prices with Sagemaker-Pt1.md

 ### 5.1 Launching SageMaker Canvas

 1. Go to the SageMaker domain in the AWS Management Console.
-2. Click on the domain and select "Canvas" from the available services.
+2. Click on the domain and under `User Profiles` click `Launch, then from within the drop down, select `Canvas`
 3. Wait for the Canvas application to load.

 ### 5.2 Dataset Integration